rick-r/marriage-figaro-norway/captions.md

 prenderà il mio partito,
 e Figaro così fia mio marito.

   Anyway.
-All we need to do is get Susanna to refuse Almaviva's advances, and the he'll do the job for me.
+All we need to do is get Susanna to refuse Almaviva's advances, and then he'll do the job for me.
 He'll call the wedding off, and then Figaro will be mine.
 Oh yes, he will.